EthanNorton/ETL-AWS/growth-areas.md

   ## Future Projects

   - Found this playlist and going through this for tool refinement listed above, as well as project ideas (https://www.youtube.com/playlist?list=PL_Ct8Cox2p8WjETeFftZePYTvuTRDx5h-).
+     - Learning about Docker More, connecting to Redshift, and integrations with AWS Glue.